•

 How are recent innovations in Artificial Intelligence (AI)—ones that change art processes and appear to produce creative works—transforming the creation of art and knowledge?
 The pace of these innovations and the discussions surrounding them challenge traditions in the arts, design, and media fields and encourage (if not force) us to consider the possible futures of the arts.

-The editorial board of Traditions-Innovations in the Arts, Design, and Media Higher Education invited artists, performers, designers, and media creators in higher education to become a part of the discussion about AI’s effects on the arts in this inaugural edition of the journal.
+The editorial board of Tradition-Innovations in Art, Design, and Media Higher Education invited artists, performers, designers, and media creators in higher education to become a part of the discussion about AI’s effects on the arts in this inaugural issue of the journal.

 How can artists, performers, designers, and media creators balance innovations and traditions in the Arts, Design, and Media higher education, and what can we learn from our fields’ reactions to AI?